How to design: anything

 A clear set of testable outcomes are often easier to come up with then a killer strategy.
 Clearly testable outcomes can help you work backwards deciding on priorities and generating stategy as a bi-product.

 Similarly, a clear strategy will single out what’s worth testing to determine if your idea is working.

 These two slices pin down the detail.
 A good rule of thumb is to match the level of detail across both slices.
 Research on how customers use your current app should match the level of detail defining how the app will be improved.

 In the other direction, new product ideas (definition) should ask researchers to explore these at a level of detail useful to guide the design of the product.

 How do you decide the best place for that button or headline?
 You let empathy guide you.
 Stand in your customer’s shoes and create something that responds to what’s happening in their world.

 Is your audience watching TV?
 At a football game?
 On a train?
-Each of these scenarios could mean a wildly different interface or headline is required to accomplish your goal.
+Each of these scenarios could mean a wildly different interface or UX.

 The Inside Track

 “Speed is a by-product of accuracy.”

 In practice, these elemental forces are powered by a mix of man, machine and mentality.